-The beloved MSI is one of the most-visited sites in Chicago, and for good reason.
-The sprawling open space has 2,000 exhibits on three floors, with new exhibits added constantly.
-The museum's high-tech interior is hidden by the Classical Revival exterior; it was designed in 1892 by D.H.
-Burnham & Company as a temporary structure to house the Palace of Fine Arts for the World's Columbian Exposition.
-(The MSI, the Art Institute, and a women's washroom are the fair's only surviving buildings.)
-The beautifully landscaped Jackson Park and its peaceful, Japanese-style Osaka Garden are behind the museum.
+The MSI is one of the most-visited sites in Chicago, and for good reason.
+The sprawling space has 2,000 exhibits on three floors, with new exhibits added constantly.
+The museum's high-tech interior is hidden by a Classical Revival exterior, designed in 1892 by D.H.
+Burnham & Company to house the Palace of Fine Arts for the World's Columbian Exposition.
+Beautifully landscaped Jackson Park and its peaceful, Japanese-style Osaka Garden are behind the museum.

-Discover how scientists can make frogs' eyes glow or watch baby chicks tap themselves out of their shells at the "Genetics–Decoding Life" exhibit.
+Discover how scientists can make frogs' eyes glow or watch baby chicks emerge from their shells at the "Genetics–Decoding Life" exhibit.

 Find out how your body works at "You!
 The Experience," with 50 fascinating interactive stations.